BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Take Items: `take`

 Removes items from the player’s inventory, armor slots or backpack.
-The items itself must be defined in the items.yml, optionally with an amount after a colon.
+The items itself must be defined in the `items` section, optionally with an amount after a colon.
 Which inventory types are checked is defined by the `invOrder:` option.
 You can use `Backpack`, `Inventory`, `Offhand` and `Armor` there.
 One after another will be checked if multiple types are defined.